 It is necessary to understand that a BYOD approach is not something that has been thrust on organizations.
 Most companies recognize that the concept offers tremendous potential for business revolution and growth.
 By allowing employees to access corporate apps and data on personal devices such as mobile phones, tablets, wearables and laptops, businesses can reduce their costs, increase productivity and improve job satisfaction.
 Over the years, BYOD has become more of a tool utilized by organizations the world over to drive mobile accessibility, improve IT supervision and enable employees to complete tasks promptly.

 As per Gartner report, by 2017 half of organizations around the world will ask employees to bring their own device for work purposes.
-Enterprises that offer corporate-owned single use device (COSU) programs will soon become obsolete.
+Enterprises that offer Dedicated Devices (formerly called Corporate-Owned Single-Use or COSU) programs will soon become obsolete.
 While BYOD is being adopted by various companies and governments, it is mostly predominant in midsize and large organizations, with employee strength ranging from 500 to 5,000 employees.

 Get a clear understanding of why the company needs a BYOD strategy.
 Define the objectives of your program so that the next set of step to be implemented can be defined.
 The most strategic objectives for an organization would include saving costs, increasing productivity, and gaining job satisfaction for employees.

 The first and foremost criteria of a BYOD strategy is to set a minimum level of device security measures like passcodes, certificates and setting restrictions to keep corporate data safe without affecting the user’s personal applications.
 While passcodes and certificates will deny unauthorized access to the device, restrictions on making changes to settings can prevent access to unwanted features or services.
 These are the basic steps that need to be in place to minimize unofficial access to corporate networks and prevent security breaches.